 A host may transfer host privileges or assign a co-host.
 In making someone else a host, the new host will have full host privileges.
 The original host loses all host priviliges, but can reclaim host access by clicking on “Reclaim Host.”
-The co-host has most, but not all, of the privileges of the host.
 Click on “More” next to the participant’s name to get the option transfer host privileges or to make them a co-host.

-Having a co-host is useful in managing participants entering the room and controlling background noise by muting people as needed.
+Having a co-host is useful in managing participants entering the room, controlling background noise by muting people as needed, and managing breakout rooms.